 Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates (as of April 2019).
-Note: Due to
+Note: Due to rounding, percentages may not total 100 percent.

 Commercial and Industrial Growth

 A summary of building permit activity, including residential as well as commercial and industrial (non-residential) projects, is provided in the following table.